aWildOtto/Linux-Kernel-Practices/README.md

 # CMPT 300 Project 4

 A Linux kernel programming project

+## Where is the code?
+This is a kernel patch.
+You can patch your Linux kernel safely with the patch.diff file.
+In fact paying attention to the file you can find the C code within

-You'll find two custom Linux system call in cs300 directory
+## This project includes two custom Linux system call
 - array_stats
 returns a struct containing the max, min and sum in an array (which is completely unnecessary to write but this is meant to be a kernel exploration)